 When it comes to the ceremony you must have an officiant who is legally ordained.
 Some couples choose to hire an officiant (recommendations below) and some have a friend or family member obtain a license online.
 You must have at least two witnesses as well (I can be one of them, and I have been many times!)
 I’ve even had couples ask two passing hikers to witness their ceremony and sign the marriage certificate.

-Favorite Locations in Oregon
+Best Elopement Locations in Oregon

 Portland and the surrounding regions are full of beautiful locations.
 I’ve made a list of my favorites for couples looking for the perfect place to elope in Oregon.
 Each location has its own unique qualities.
 If a certain location seems to be a perfect fit for you, let me know and I can give you even more information about what to expect.